Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 > Note: In those pictures I'm displaying myself capturing my own mobile sending a fake password, because the original footage was not screenshotted.

-After dad has returned to the house, and the clock was 10:30 PM, it's the time to do the wifi work:
+Dad came home at 10:30 PM, and it was the time to do the actual work:

 ### 1. Booting Wifislax
 I've install wifislax into my usbstick, and booted it with `CopyToRam` option, so it runs faster, and lets me use the usb for storing files.